-Scientific evidence has linked respiratory health risks to secondhand smoke.
+Scientific evidence has linked respiratory health risks to second-hand and third-hand smoke.
+Third-hand smoke refers to gases and particles clinging to smokers' hair and clothing, cushions, carpeting and outdoor equipment after visible tobacco and vaping smoke has dissipated.
+The residue includes heavy metals, carcinogens, and even radioactive materials that young children can get on their hands and ingest, especially if they are crawling or playing on the floor.
+Residual toxins from smoking at times when the children are not using the space can trigger asthma and allergies when the children do use the space.
 No children, especially those with respiratory problems, should be exposed to additional risk from the air they breathe.
-Infants and young children exposed to secondhand smoke are at risk of severe asthma; developing bronchitis, pneumonia, and middle ear infections when they experience common respiratory infections; and Sudden Infant Death Syndrome (SIDS).
+Infants and young children exposed to secondhand smoke are at risk of severe asthma; developing bronchitis, pneumonia, and middle ear infections when they experience common respiratory infections; and sudden infant death syndrome (SIDS).

-The hazards of secondhand smoke exposure warrant the prohibition of smoking in proximity of child care areas at any time.
+The hazards of second-hand and third-hand smoke exposure warrant the prohibition of smoking or vaping (i.e., the use of electronic or e-cigarettes) in proximity of child care areas at any time.
 Separation of smokers and nonsmokers within the same air space does not eliminate or minimize exposure of nonsmokers to secondhand smoke.
 Tobacco smoke contamination lingers after a cigarette is extinguished and children come in contact with the toxins.
 Cigarettes and materials used to light them also present a risk of burn or fire.
 Georgia law prohibits smoking on the center's premises.
 This includes, but is not limited to, the interior of the facility, the outside areas on the center's property, and the inside of staff vehicles when present on the center's property.